Classic 4-Day Inca Trail to Machu Picchu 2027

 • 🌅 Arrive at Machu Picchu through the Sun Gate at sunrise on Day 4 — the only trek in the world that delivers this exact moment.

-• 🏕️ Sleep three nights in pristine Andean campsites with full-service camping, pitched tents, dining tent, and freshly prepared meals.
+• 🏕️ Sleep three nights at pristine Andean campsites with full-service camping, pitched tents, a dining tent, and gourmet meals.

-• 🧑🍳 Fresh gourmet meals cooked daily on the trail — vegetarian, vegan, and gluten-free diets fully accommodated.
+• 🧑🍳 Enjoy fresh gourmet meals cooked daily on the trail, with vegetarian, vegan, and gluten-free options fully accommodated.

-• 🦙 Travel with an ethical Quechua porter team — fair wages, weight caps enforced, and full welfare standards.
+• 🦙 Travel with an ethical Quechua porter team — fair wages, enforced weight limits, and full welfare standards.

-• 🎓 2-hour guided tour of Machu Picchu on Circuit 3-B (Royalty Route) led by your certified Inca Trail guide.
+• 🎓 Take a 2-hour guided tour of Machu Picchu on Circuit 3-B (the Royalty Route), led by your certified Inca Trail guide.

 Itinerary